-Body found in search of lake for Glee star Naya Rivera
+Glee star Naya Rivera found dead at California lake

 The boy was wearing a life vest, and another life jacket was found in the boat along with Rivera’s purse and identification.

-Rivera is believed to have drowned “in what appears to be a tragic accident,” the statement said.

-The boy, Rivera’s son from her marriage to actor Ryan Dorsey, was safe and healthy and with family members, authorities said.
-The couple finalized their divorce in June 2018 after nearly four years of marriage.
+The boy, Rivera’s son from her marriage to actor Ryan Dorsey, was safe and healthy and quickly reunited with family members after he was found, authorities said.

-The most recent tweet on Rivera’s account, from July 7, read “just the two of us” along with a photo of her and her son.
+The most recent tweet on Rivera’s account, from the day before her death, read “just the two of us” along with a photo of her and her son.